ryouchinsa/ryouchinsa.github.io/terms/README.md

 There is a free trial version, and although the trial is untimed, a license must be purchased for continued use.
 [Manage your subscriptions](https://buy.itunes.apple.com/WebObjects/MZFinance.woa/wa/manageSubscriptions)

+RectLabel Pro is for a long time use and different from the standard RectLabel for 2 points.
+- The license can be bought by one-time payment.
+And the license corresponds to volume purchases.
+- There are no network connections because there are no in-app purchases.
+To check the in-app purchases state, usually developers connect to their own server.

 You can use RectLabel apps to develop your commercial object detection and segmentation systems.